Home

 A bar that can be set to any height is best.
 That way you can simulate different positions in weight training movements and isolate sticking points to increase your strength.

-An important point to remember is that the bar is locked in place & you can't see it moving, or any real result from your efforts.
-So, you must consciously make yourself work as hard as possible at each workout.
+An important point to remember is that the bar is locked in place and you can't see it moving, or even see any real result from your efforts.
+So,you must consciously make yourself work as hard as possible at each workout.

-It's easy to relax: it's hard to give it your all every time.
-Which is just what you need to do.
+It's easy to relax; it's hard to give it your all every time.
+But that is just what you need to do.

 Keep doing your regular lifts so that you can see yourself progressing.
-It also serves as a way to test your progress, and get a feel for what working at your limits is like.
+That will also serve as a way to test your progress and get a feel for what working at your limits is like.

 Doing positions that mimic and fit into your weight training routine is a good, basic strategy.
 If you're training for a specific sport or physical discipline, find isometric exercises that mimic movements in that discipline.

-For example, I do Japanese swordsmanship - one of the movements as part of swinging the sword is very similar to the tricep extension lift.
+For example, I do Japanese swordsmanship.
+One of the movements that forms part of swinging the sword is very similar to the tricep extension lift.

 Sprinters might set up as if they were just coming off their starting blocks and then push as hard as they can against a wall.
 This would build powerful strength for the first push-off in any race.